IRI RowGen is the only tool designed for big, structured data environments with multiple targets requiring safe, realistic test data.

 RowGen is the only test data package compatible with Eclipse, and the easiest to configure with any relational databases supported by the Eclipse Data Tools Platform (DTP) plug-in.

 RowGen job scripts are compatible with the metadata of the CoSort SortCL program for data transformation and reporting, as well as IRI NextForm for data and database migrations, and IRI FieldShield for data masking.
-Thus if if you have data or job definitions for any of those tools, you can re-use them in RowGen (and vice versa, when you're in production).
+Thus if you have data or job definitions for any of those tools, you can re-use them in RowGen (and vice versa, when you're in production).

 Only RowGen is compatible with the Dan Linstedt's Data Vault architecture, the Meta Integration Model Bridge (MIMB), and the Analytix DS Mapping Manager frameworks for test data metadata interchange with third-party data modeling and ETL tool architectures.